When was your product first developed?

 How many years has the product been sold to companies?

 Our software is Open Source, has been available for years, and as such is used by a significant number of companies, some of which have a paid PhotoPrism+ Membership or individual support contracts with us.
 Sales of commercial licenses, standardized support agreements and professional services will begin in 2022, after we have made sure that nothing is missing and we have had time to tweak everything we think is important.
 This includes preparing all the documents needed to meet the compliance requirements of larger companies.

-What is the difference between your public and commercial license?
+What is the difference between your public license and a license agreement?

-A key difference between the open source and commercial license is that you get access to additional support and configuration options, as well as the right to customize functionality to your needs without having to publicly disclose your changes.
-We are also working to optimize the default configuration, feature set, and scalability of the Pro Edition to meet the needs of professional users and enterprises.
+A key difference between the Public License and our Pro License Agreement is that you get access to additional support and configuration options, as well as the right to customize functionality to your needs without having to publicly disclose your changes.
+We are also working to optimize the standard configuration, feature set, and scalability of PhotoPrism® Pro to meet the needs of professional users.

 How many organisations are using your product?

 PhotoPrism currently has about 20,000 active installations, growing daily.
 Because we respect the privacy of our users, we do not have detailed information about whether these are run by individuals, businesses, or other organizations.
 By comparison, Canto, the leading commercial asset management solution, has about 2,500 customers, according to their website.